 You could even take out short-run advertisements with the following:

 The above tools allow you to narrowly define your target audience, so you aren’t wasting money advertising to people without even a remote interest in your product.
 Also, many of these tools offer a free credit when you are signing up for a new account, usually about $50-$100.

-Now, in order for these landing pages to be the most effective, you have to craft them as close as you can to actually selling your product.
+Now, for these landing pages to be the most effective, you have to craft them as close as you can to selling your product.
 For example, a button that says, “Buy now for $40/month” is a better indicator of true purchase interest than a button that simply says, “Get an email when we launch”.

 Pretend it’s a paid product before it really is.
 Don’t say “coming soon” or “beta” or “get on the waiting list”.
 Present your landing page and call-to-actions as if they are buttons to sign up for a paid plan. –Brian Casel

-Now, I said that this is the most effective way to craft your landing page, but even counting the number of people who click the “Buy” button isn’t going to give you fully accurate picture of how many will open their wallets for your solution.
+Now, I said that this is the most effective way to craft your landing page, but even counting the number of people who click the “Buy” button isn’t going to give you a fully accurate picture of how many will open their wallets for your solution.
 You also need to factor in people who may abandon their shopping carts, or people only interested in kicking the tires during a free trial.

 Assume you will convert 2% and 5% of people who clicked “Try now”…Assume 40% of the people who clicked “buy now” would have completed the purchase.” – Start Small Stay Small, p86.